Workshops - UK

 - Three-dimensional creative shading

-DAY 1:In the morning, as you work through the initial drawing exercises, Mike will advise you on using a chisel point, forming tapered lines, and burnishing techniques.
-These exercises will also will help you to get used to working on Mellotex and Mike's way of working.
-Then we'll have fun exploring the uses of Blu-Tack (supplied) as an eraser before moving on to shading techniques, including the use of tortillons and stumps as drawing tools, reverse layering, and producing very light seamless shading.
+DAY 1:In the morning, as you quickly work through the initial drawing exercises, I will advise you on using a chisel point, forming tapered lines, and burnishing techniques.
+These exercises will also will help you to get used to working on Conqueror and my way of working.
+Then have fun exploring the uses of Blu-Tack (supplied) as an eraser before moving on to shading techniques, including the use of tortillons and stumps as drawing tools, reverse layering, and producing very light seamless shading.

-DAY 2:Mike will show you how to break down any complex drawing into simple, manageable steps with two associated exercises.
+DAY 2:I will show you how to break down any complex drawing into simple, manageable steps with two associated exercises.

 Finally, two exercises will be centred around three-dimensional and creative shading - how to create spontaneously, without any prior planning, to produce a natural result.
 This leads to the last exercise of the day involving both creative shading and the construction of a vital shadow.

-This day is more loosely structured and Mike will be pleased to demonstrate any techniques that you request, or answer any art related questions.
-Mike will also offer personal tuition throughout the day as required.
-If you are unsure of anything please let Mike know so he can assist you.
-You are not expected to have completed the final drawing... if you wish to complete it later at home, post it to Mike's Workshop Plus page to receive a critique - or assistance if you need to post it in stages.
-The workshop does not stop when you leave the venue!
+This day is more loosely structured and I'll be pleased to demonstrate any techniques that you request, or answer any art related questions.
+I will also offer personal tuition throughout the day as required.
+If you are unsure of anything please let me know so I can help you.

 If you are familiar with basic drawing techniques and interested in drawing dogs (or even cats, or wildlife) this is the workshop for you.
 I'll share over 35 years of professional experience with you.